Rubee229/tq-dsl/README.md

 # TQ-DSL – Teaching Quotient Domain-Specific Language(open educational syntax language)
 *A syntax system for co-learning among educators × AI × learners*

+TQ-DSL is a domain-specific syntax language designed for teachers and AI systems to co-annotate educational content.

+It is suitable for:
+- **Educators** who want to design structured, AI-readable lesson strategies
+- **Developers** interested in building tools, parsers, or platforms for co-learning
+- **Curriculum designers** exploring multi-layered instruction logic and student-level tagging

+This project is open for contributions from both education and AI communities.

 ## Table of Contents

 1. [What is TQ-DSL?](#1-what-is-tq-dsl)